ccrjohn8787/startup-class/test.md

-Zigzag iterator:
-Given two 1d vectors, implement an iterator to return their elements alternately.

-For example, given two 1d vectors:

-v1 = [1, 2]
-v2 = [3, 4, 5, 6]
-By calling next repeatedly until hasNext returns false, the order of elements returned by next should be: [1, 3, 2, 4, 5, 6].

 Strobogrammatic Number II:
 A strobogrammatic number is a number that looks the same when rotated 180 degrees (looked at upside down).